At Warragul Primary your child’s education is our focus.

 Regular and punctual attendance at school is a significant part of student achievement.
 All students should be at school as many days as possible, unless ill.
 Students should be punctual as classes often move directly to other activities.

-Parents of students who are late should sign the attendance book in the office on the campus of the child’s classroom and receive a LATE PASS to take to their classroom.
-If a student has to leave school for any reason during the day, the attendance book should also be completed.
-If a student is absent, please advise the teacher with a signed note or contact the office via phone or sms 0448 232 463.
+Parents of students who are late must sign their child in at the school administration office.
+If a student has to leave school for any reason during the day, they must be signed out at the school administration office.
+If a student is absent, please advise the teacher with a signed note or contact the office via phone or the school app.

 Please pick up or drop off students at the office and for safety reasons, do not go directly to classrooms.